CANDY-LINE/node-red-contrib-sequence-functions/README.md

 ```

 # Revision History
+* 1.1.3
+    - Fix an issue where MapNode failed to evaluate object addressing syntax

 * 1.1.2
     - Fix an issue where MapNode failed to emit a raw type object (always null)